Anduin2017/AnduinOS-Docs/README.md

 ## What is AnduinOS?

-AnduinOS is a custom Debian-based Linux distribution that aims to facilitate users transitioning from Windows to Ubuntu by maintaining familiar operational habits and workflows.
+AnduinOS is a custom Debian-based Linux distribution that aims to facilitate developers transitioning from Windows to Ubuntu by maintaining familiar operational habits and workflows.

 AnduinOS is built on the Ubuntu Jammy package base.